DOMESTIC TRANSFER PRICING

 c) Any transfer of goods or services referred to in section 80IA(8);

-And where the aggregate of such transaction entered into by the assessee in the previous year exceeds a sum of fifty million Indian rupees.
+And where the aggregate of such transaction entered into by the assessee in the previous year exceeds a sum of two hundred million Indian rupees.

-The Finance Act, 2012 has defined the materiality threshold for the application of the transfer pricing provisions to domestic related party transactions as Rs. fifty million .
-Therefore, where the aggregate value of specified domestic transactions does not exceed Rs. fifty million , no compliance requirements would be necessary such as maintenance of transfer pricing documentation or filling of accountants’ report.
+The Finance Act, 2012 had defined the materiality threshold for the application of the transfer pricing provisions to domestic related party transactions as Rs. fifty million which has increased to Rs.
+200 million w.e.f.
+01.04.2016.
+Therefore, where the aggregate value of specified domestic transactions does not exceed Rs.
+200 million , no compliance requirements would be necessary such as maintenance of transfer pricing documentation or filling of accountants’ report.
 Though, it would be necessary to ensure at all times as per the applicable sections that the pricing would have to be on the basis of market value and not influenced by the relationship as between the related parties.

 Related party transactions